signalogic/SigSRF_SDK/README.md

 For calculation-intensive shared library components, such as codecs, signal processing, and inference, SigSRF implements the XDAIS standard made popular by Texas Instruments.
 XDAIS was designed to manage shared resources and conflict between calculation- and memory-intensive algorithms.
 Originally XDAIS was intended by TI to help produce robust, reliable software on highly resource-constrained embedded platforms.
 It continues to help achieve that on today's modern Linux servers.

 In addition to customer production testing, stress tests are always ongoing in Signalogic lab servers.
 New releases must pass 672 hours (4 weeks) of continuous stress test at full capacity, running on HP DL380 series servers.
 For more information on these tests, and Linux configuration used for high capacity operation, see [SigSRF Documentation](#user-content-documentationsupport) below.

+<a name="LiveStreaming"></a>
+### Live Streaming

+The [mediaMin reference app](https://www.github.com/signalogic/SigSRF_SDK/blob/master/mediaTest_readme.md#user-content-mediamin) generates live streaming output, including both real-time RTP audio and wav file output.
+RTP audio can be directed to a UDP port or pcap file. wav files include individual input streams, merged streams, and N-channel wav file.

+<a name="AcceleratedModeBulkPcapProcessing"></a>
+### Accelerated Mode (Bulk Pcap Processing)

+The [mediaMin reference app](https://www.github.com/signalogic/SigSRF_SDK/blob/master/mediaTest_readme.md#user-content-mediamin) includes a "faster than real-time" accelerated processing mode, which supports [bulk pcap processing](https://www.github.com/signalogic/SigSRF_SDK/blob/master/mediaTest_readme.md#user-content-bulkpcaphandling).
+Depending on CPU type and clock rate, processing can be typically be accelerated between 20 and 50 times.

+<a name="Reproducibility"></a>
+### Reproducibility

+The [mediaMin reference app](https://www.github.com/signalogic/SigSRF_SDK/blob/master/mediaTest_readme.md#user-content-mediamin) includes a timestamp matching option that relies on [Analytics Mode](#user-content-analyticsmode), with no references to wall clocks, to generate bit-exact repeatable RTP audio and wav output, independent of other parameters (such as accelerated processing mode).
+This can be useful for call recording applications.
+The [reproducibility section](www.https://github.com/signalogic/SigSRF_SDK/blob/master/mediaTest_readme.md#user-content-reproducibility) on the mediaMin page has a detailed discussion of this option.

 <a name="SoftwareArchitectureDiagram"></a>
 ## SigSRF Software and I/O Architecture Diagram